Lineup Magic - Captain's Reference

 Keep Things Moving

-APA publishes time targets for each format, 4 hours for an 8-ball team match and 3.5 for 9-ball, and the intent is that players get home at a reasonable hour on a weeknight.
-Matches that consistently drag late become a retention problem.
-Players with early mornings, family responsibilities, or limited patience stop signing up for the next session.
-As captain, you are responsible for keeping the pace: start on time, encourage players to be ready when their match approaches, watch for excessively slow play, and use the split-to-two-tables rule when the fourth match hasn't started two hours in.
-Respecting your players' time is part of the job.
+The APA publishes time targets for each format, 4 hours for an 8-ball team match and 3.5 for 9-ball.
+The captain is responsible for keeping pace: starting on time, encouraging players to be ready when their match approaches, watching for excessively slow play, and using the split-to-two-tables rule when the fourth match has not started two hours in.

 Tip 9